Noise signatures of a charged Sachdev-Ye-Kitaev dot in mesoscopic transport: Introduction

-We provide a unified description of noise, applicable beyond the SYK setup to an arbitrary system weakly-tunnel coupled to a lead, giving detailed derivations for general results of Ref. \cite{Pavlov2025}.
+We provide a unified description of noise, applicable beyond the SYK setup to an arbitrary system weakly tunnel coupled to a lead, giving detailed derivations for general results of Ref. \cite{Pavlov2025}.
 We discuss generalizations of the Wiedemann-Franz law to noise (zero-frequency noise power), and find universal relations between different types of noise and transport coefficients.
 Then we apply these results to a charged SYK dot and report the noise signatures that can be used as additional means to detect fingerprints of the SYK physics in the experimental setup.
 For instance, we show that information obtained from shot noise measurements can substitute results of thermoelectric measurements, adding versatility to experimental protocols.
+We note that despite there are a number of both experimental \cite{Dong2013, Wang2024} and theoretical \cite{Nikolaenko2023, Wang2024} works on shot noise in strange metals, to the best of our knowledge the noise inside quantum dots without quasiparticle description, that is addressed in this work, has not been analyzed so far.
+The general framework of \cite{Pavlov2025} could amend this, uniting both regimes as far as a system is probed through a tunnel junction.